GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

     gmt gravfft bat.grd -Gmodel.grd -T7000/2700/3300/1035 -Z9000 -E1

-And what would be the geoid anomaly produced by a load at 50 km depth, below the a region whose bathymetry is given by bat.grd, a Moho at 9 km depth and the same densities as before?
+And what would be the geoid anomaly produced by a load at 50 km depth, below a region whose bathymetry is given by bat.grd, a Moho at 9 km depth and the same densities as before?

    ::